BlythICS4U/a2-manxboy/README.md

 ### Problem 4

-Write a program that reads in the text file called "myText.txt".
+Write a program that reads in the text file called "myText.txt" (on Mac) or "myTextWindows.txt" (on Windows).
 Determine the following:
  1. The number of words in the file.
 A word is defined as text surrounded by whitespace (i.e. the line "A cost-effective method was used!" contains 5 words.
  2. The number of lines in the file.
  3. The longest word in the file (if there is a tie, any of the longest words will do).